First Cow: Production

 In October 2018, it was announced that Kelly Reichardt would direct the film, from a screenplay she wrote alongside Jonathan Raymond.
 Neil Kopp, Vincent Savino, Anish Savjani, Scott Rudin and Eli Bush would produce the film under their FilmScience and Scott Rudin Productions banners, respectively, while A24 would distribute.

 In November 2018, René Auberjonois was cast in the film.
 In March 2019, it was announced that John Magaro had joined the cast.

 Principal photography began in November 2018 in Oregon.
+The opening shot shows a barge on the Columbia River.
 The film was shot in a 4:3 aspect ratio.
 Reichardt dedicated the film to Peter Hutton, with whom she taught at Bard College.

+The cow

+In the film, the cow's pedigree is described as "half Alderney of Isigny" and "half Froment du Léon from the province of Brittany".
+The Alderney breed from the British Channel Islands became extinct in the 20th century, when it was subsumed into the two other breeds from the Channel Islands, the Guernsey and the Jersey.
+In the film, the cow is played by Evie, a Jersey cow: director and co-writer Kelly Reichardt said "We narrowed it down so we knew we wanted a Jersey cow, just for the physical size of a Jersey cow.
+They have these huge eyes.".

 Release

 First Cow had its world premiere at the Telluride Film Festival on August 30, 2019.
 It screened at the New York Film Festival on September 28, 2019.
 Although it was released in four U.S. theaters on March 6, 2020, the film was pulled from release by A24 on March 15, due to the COVID-19 pandemic.
 It was released for purchase on VOD platforms on July 10, 2020, and became available to rent on July 21.